webnucleo-org/webnucleo-cookbook/doc/source/cookbooks/installation/Python.rst

 Python
 ======

-(Note that if you are using a Docker container, you should not need to follow the steps below since starting the container will already install the necessary python libraries.
+(Note that if you are using a :doc:`Docker <./Docker>` container, you should not need to follow the steps below since starting the container will already install the necessary python libraries.
 You will also already be in the appropriate directory.)